Martin Luther King Jr.: Montgomery bus boycott, 1955

 The Dexter Avenue Baptist Church was influential in the Montgomery African-American community.
 As the church's pastor, King became known for his oratorical preaching in Montgomery and surrounding region.

 In March 1955, Claudette Colvin—a black schoolgirl in Montgomery—refused to give up her bus seat to a white man in violation of Jim Crow laws, local laws in the Southern US that enforced racial segregation.
 On December 1, 1955, Rosa Parks was arrested for refusing to give up her seat on a city bus.
 These incidents led to the Montgomery bus boycott, which was urged and planned by Edgar Nixon and led by King.
 The other ministers asked him to take a leadership role because his relative newness to community leadership made it easier for him to speak out.
 King was hesitant but decided to do so if no one else wanted it.

 The boycott lasted for 385 days, and the situation became so tense that King's house was bombed.
 King was arrested for traveling 30 mph in a 25 mph zone and jailed, which drew the attention of national media, and increased King's public stature.
 The controversy ended when the US District Court issued a ruling in Browder v.
 Gayle that prohibited racial segregation on Montgomery public buses.

 King first rose to prominence in the civil rights movement while minister of Dexter Avenue Baptist Church in Montgomery, Alabama.

 King's role in the bus boycott transformed him into a national figure and the best-known spokesman of the civil rights movement.

 Southern Christian Leadership Conference

-In 1957, King, Ralph Abernathy, Fred Shuttlesworth, Joseph Lowery, and other activists founded the Southern Christian Leadership Conference (SCLC).
+In 1957, King, along with Christian ministers Ralph Abernathy, Fred Shuttlesworth, and Joseph Lowery, as well as Bayard Rustin and other activists founded the Southern Christian Leadership Conference (SCLC).
 The group was created to harness the moral authority and organizing power of black churches to conduct nonviolent protests in the service of civil rights reform.
 The group was inspired by the crusades of evangelist Billy Graham, who befriended King, as well as the national organizing of the group In Friendship, founded by King allies Stanley Levison and Ella Baker.
 King led the SCLC until his death.
 The SCLC's 1957 Prayer Pilgrimage for Freedom was the first time King addressed a national audience.